xtrusia/ceph-charms/ceph-radosgw/README.md

 See [Ceph Erasure Coding][cdg-ceph-erasure-coding] in the [OpenStack Charms Deployment Guide][cdg] for more information.

+## Ceph BlueStore compression

+This charm supports [BlueStore inline compression][ceph-bluestore-compression] for its associated Ceph storage pool(s).
+The feature is enabled by assigning a compression mode via the `bluestore-compression-mode` configuration option.
+The default behaviour is to disable compression.

+The efficiency of compression depends heavily on what type of data is stored in the pool and the charm provides a set of configuration options to fine tune the compression behaviour.

+> **Note**: BlueStore compression is supported starting with Ceph Mimic.

 ## Deployment

 To deploy a single RADOS gateway node within an existing Ceph cluster: